 It’s emerald green water is something you’ll never forget, especially in autumn season with the contrast of the red and orange leaves.

 This is rated one of the best lakes in Trentino and rightly so!

 There’s also a cool story as to why the lake used to be red in colour.

 2. Lago Covel

-Lago Covel is not just a lake.
-There is a small hike around the lake where you can take in the epic views of the mountains surrounding you.
+Lago Covel is not just a lake, there is also a small hike around the lake where you can take in the epic views of the mountains surrounding you.

-If you walk at slow pace, it takes around half an hour to get back round to the starting point.
+If you walk at relaxed pace, it takes around half an hour to get back round to the starting point.

-During the peaceful walk surrounding Lago Covel, you will also pass by a small waterfall.
+During the peaceful walk surrounding Lago Covel you also pass by a small waterfall.

 3. Lago Dei Caprioli

 Lago Dei Caprioli is a huge alpine lake situated in the heart of Val Di Sole Trentino and is the ideal starting point for treks.